JAPANESE CHINESE

 While it was difficult to hold cooking classes throughout Japan due to the COVID-19 pandemic, the Company's cooking advisors introduced easy yet authentic recipes using Maruha Nichiro's canned foods to inform a larger number of people about the joy and deliciousness of fish cuisine.
 This program can also be viewed at "Sakana Tabetara Fukukitaru" which is seafood promotion website.

-Sharing Information about Food Education
+Sharing Information About Food Education

 The Maruha Nichiro Group will disseminate a variety of information related to food education to our stakeholders.
 We disseminate information on our website for everyone to learn, enjoy and acquire knowledge our seafood promotion websites, Salmon Museum and Fish Gallery.